Family culture is so important and today’s topic in this series focuses on family identity.

 Whether or not you already recognize your family identity, you’ve got one.
 Now, let’s work on putting words to those concepts.

 Family Identity Puts Words To Concepts And Feelings

-When thinking about our family identity – and brainstorming our own family culture – it became clear to me that I discipline meanness very strongly, perhaps too strongly at times.
+When thinking about our family identity – and brainstorming our own family culture – it became clear to me that I discipline meanness very strongly.

 A reality became clear: Brotherly kindness is one of our core values.

 By figuring out what things identify your family (the history, the rituals, the values, the every day culture) you’re able to put concepts into words.

 This will help you live core values out everyday.
 The simple act of giving children vocabulary for family life goes a long way.